zilliztech/zdoc/docs/tutorials/data/search-query-get/reranking.md

 ![YCR9bk8xsoY2PNxPc97cyK7bnYf](/img/YCR9bk8xsoY2PNxPc97cyK7bnYf.png)

 In Hybrid Search, reranking is a crucial step that integrates the results from multiple vector searches to ensure the final output is the most relevant and accurate.
-Currently, Zilliz supports the following two reranking strategies:
+Currently, Zilliz Cloud supports the following two reranking strategies:

 - **[WeightedRanker](./reranking#weightedranker)**: This strategy merges results by calculating a weighted score of scores (or distances) from different vector searches.
 Weights are assigned based on the importance of each vector field, allowing for customization according to specific use-case priorities.